curateteaching/digitalpedagogy/keywords/blogging.md

 * Copy of the Artifact: Course site hosted by the University on the Wordpress platform.
 As of 2/21/2016 student work is publicly viewable, although several of the student sites have been taken down and some links lead to 404 errors.
 * Creator and Affiliation: Ryan Cordell, Northeastern University

 This assignment is distinctive in that it is built upon another, in which students are required to set up their own website;(Cordell http://bit.ly/1n68PaP) Cordell then collects site details and aggregates posts into the master course site.
 Students are expected to write at the end of each course module, posting and commenting upon classmates' posts at least three times.
 The title for each post appears on the course site and links to the relevant post on the student's site, which is also where comments are posted.

-The rubric is general and evaluation is unclear, but Cordell implies that he will supply more detailed feedback only upon student request. <—IS THIS A CRITIQUE OF THE ASSESSMENT?
-IT SOUNDS LIKE IT.
+The rubric is general and evaluation is unclear, but Cordell indicates that he will supply more detailed feedback upon student request.

-KDH: WHY IS THIS ASSIGNMENT ENGAGING FOR BLOGGING?
+KDH: (same comment as previous) WHY IS THIS ASSIGNMENT ENGAGING FOR BLOGGING?
 WHAT DOES IT REPRESENT IN TERMS OF THE WAY YOU HAVE DEFINED BLOGGING ABOVE?

 ### Title of Artifact: "Blogging about Duffy's Manuscripts"
 ![screenshot](images/blogging-Croxall-instructions.png)